-When it comes to home security, basement windows are often overlooked — yet they are among the most common points of entry for break-ins, especially in urban areas like Toronto.
-Positioned low to the ground, often shielded by landscaping or shadows, they present an appealing target for intruders looking for quick, inconspicuous access.
+When it comes to home security, basement windows are often overlooked, yet they can become easy targets for break-ins, especially in busy cities like Toronto.
+Because they are low to the ground and often hidden by plants or shadows, they can give intruders a quiet way to enter a home.

 Why Basement Windows Are High-Risk Targets